Slovis’ 4 TD passes lead USC past California 41-17 - WHIZ News

+“He’s showed up and been the same guy week in and week out,” said receiver Michael Pittman Jr., who had 11 catches for 180 yards and a touchdown.
+“He’s getting better and he’s showing us that he’s an elite college quarterback.”

-Slovis threw touchdown passes on the final drive of the first half for the Trojans (7-4, 6-2 Pac-12) and the opening drive of the third quarter to keep USC in the race for the Pac-12 South title.
+Slovis followed up 400-yard games against Colorado and Arizona State by completing 29 of 35 passes for 406 yards.
+He threw touchdown passes on the final drive of the first half for the Trojans (7-4, 6-2 Pac-12) and the opening drive of the third quarter to keep USC in the race for the Pac-12 South title.
 The Trojans are a half-game behind Utah but holds the tiebreaker based on a head-to-head win.

 The Golden Bears (5-5, 2-5) had no answer for Slovis and USC’s talented group of receivers and lost for the fifth time in six games.
 After entering the day allowing a conference-low nine touchdown passes on the season, Cal was picked apart by Slovis.